 Photo via FLORIDA DEPARTMENT OF CORRECTIONS

-The proposal would affect only the sentencing process and not what is known as the “guilt phase” of murder cases.
+The bill would affect only the sentencing process and not what is known as the “guilt phase” of murder cases.
 Juries would still have to be unanimous in finding defendants guilty before sentencing could begin.

 The House voted 80-30 to pass the bill.